Crankd-Media/craft-vite-template/README.md

 `npx degit crankd-media/craft-vite-template`

-### Generate a security key
+### Install CraftCMS

+To start run `composer install` to fetch and install all of craft's dependencies.

+Create a `.env` file by running `cp .env.example .env`

-`php craft setup/security-key`
+Next run `php craft setup/security-key` to generate a craft security key

 In your terminal, go to your project’s root directory and run the following command to kick off the Setup Wizard.

 `php craft setup`

+Before installing Craft setup a database and web server.
+A simple way to setup a web server and database is by using an application called [MAMP](https://www.mamp.info/)

-Follow install process for setting up craft with a database and your web server.
+*Follow install process for setting up craft with a database and your web server.*

-Go to your local site index page eg - `https://mysite/admin/login` _replace mysite with your local domain name_
+### Frontend
+All the twig templates, javascript and css files are bundled and managed using [Vite](https://vitejs.dev/) Make sure to run `pnpm install` or `npm install` to download all the required node modules.

+## Development Environment
+To run build your frontend assets with hot-module reloading simply run `pnpm dev` or `npm run dev`.

+To make sure you are in development mode check that `ENVIRONMENT=dev` is set in your `.env` file.

+## Production Environment
+When you are ready to deploy your project run `pnpm build` or `npm run build`

+On your production server make sure to set `ENVIRONMENT=production` so that built assets are fetched from the `web/dist` folder.

 ## Project Structure